Menu

 Does Purple Passion flower smell bad?

 Yes.
 The bright orange bloom looks cool but smells musty—some say like mildew, others say “old attic.”
-You’re not imagining it.
-Many people remove the buds before they open.

-Can I keep Purple Passion bushy?
+Can I move my Purple Passion outdoors?

 Is Purple Passion toxic to pets?

-Good news: it’s non-toxic to cats and dogs, according to the ASPCA.
 Still, not ideal as a snack—those fuzzy leaves can cause tummy trouble if chewed.

 How do I propagate Purple Passion?

 Snip a stem with at least one node, remove the lower leaves, and place it in water or moist soil.
 Keep it warm and well-lit, and roots should pop out in 1–3 weeks.
-Easy peasy.

 Conclusion